 Temperature gauges measure the thermal state of a homogeneous substance.
 The measuring system must be brought as closely together as possible with the body to be measured.
-The most widely used measuring methods rely on temperature-dependent physical and material characteristics.
+The most widely used measuring methods for temperature measurement rely on temperature-dependent characteristics of the body and substance.

 Bimetal temperature gauges operate with a measuring system in the form of a helical or spiral tube.
 The measuring system consists of two sheets with different expansion coefficients, which are inseparably joined.
 Through the mechanical deformation of the bimetal strips in the aforementioned tube types, a rotational movement results, caused by temperature changes.
 If one end of the bimetal measuring system is firmly clamped, the other end will rotate the pointer shaft.
-Bimetal temperature gauges are available with a scale range of -70 ... +600 °C in accuracy classes 1 and 2 in accordance with EN 13190.
+Bimetal temperature gauges are available with a measuring range of -70 ... +600 °C (-94 ... +1,112 °F) in accuracy classes 1 and 2 in accordance with EN 13190.

-An expansion temperature gauge consists of a temperature sensor, a capillary and a Bourdon tube.
+An expansion temperature gauge consists of a temperature probe, a capillary and a Bourdon tube, and is also suitable for temperature measurement at remote measuring locations.
 The measuring system itself is filled with a liquid.
-If the temperature changes, the internal pressure of the temperature gauge will change as well.
+If the temperature changes, the internal pressure of the temperature gauge with probe will change as well.
 The pressure is transferred via a tube to a pointer shaft and thus the temperature value is indicated on the scale.
 Using remote capillaries from 500 ...
 10,000 mm long, measurements can also be taken from remote measuring locations.
-The scale ranges for expansion temperature gauges lie between -40 ... +400 °C with class 1 and 2 accuracies in accordance with EN 13190.
+The measuring ranges for expansion temperature gauges lie between -40 ... +400 °C with class 1 and 2 accuracies in accordance with EN 13190.

-These temperature gauges are suitable for the monitoring of temperatures in gases, vapours and liquids in vessels and pipelines.
+Machine-glass temperature gauges are suitable for temperature monitoring in gases, vapours and liquids in vessels and pipelines.
 The thermometer is housed in a case with a cutout for the scale display.
 Machine glass thermometers are often used with a V-shaped case.